RaptaG/RaptaG/README.md

 # RaptaG

 Hello there!
-My name is RaptaG, I'm a 15 year old begginer programmer and Linux user located in Greece.<br />
+My name is George Raptis and I'm a 15 year old begginer programmer located in Greece.<br />

 ## 💪 Skills